aptech/docs/docs/isstring.rst

 ----------------
 .. function:: ret = isstring(x)

-    :param x: the symbol to be checked.
+    :param x: The symbol to be checked.
-    :type x: matrix, dataframe, string or string array
+    :type x: Matrix, dataframe, string or string array

     :return ret: A 1 if the input is a string or string array, otherwise 0.

-    :rtype ret: scalar
+    :rtype ret: Scalar

 Examples
 ----------------